30 Best Things to Do in the Bahamas for a Truly Unforgettable Trip

 Fill up on the fish fry on Arawak Cay

-Arawak Cay is not known for its casino or pristine golf courses by any means, making it a perfect escape for anyone looking to enjoy historical Bahamian flair.
-Here, conch, shrimp, mahi-mahi, and other seafood delights await.
+Arawak Cay is not known for its casino or pristine golf courses.
+It’s where locals head for fresh seafood accompanied by rum punch and local beers.
+It’s a perfect escape for anyone looking to enjoy historical Bahamian flair.
+Here, conch, shrimp, mahi-mahi and other seafood delights await.

-Swim with the Bahamian pigs
+Swim with pigs

 Swim with the rays at Stingray City

-Frolic with the flamingos at Great Inagua Island
+Frolic with flamingos

-Admire the iguanas at Sandy Cay
+Admire the iguanas on Sandy Cay

 Spend the day at Blue Lagoon Island

-Check out Leon Levy Native Plant Preserve
+Enjoy Leon Levy Native Plant Preserve

 Kayak the 365 Exuma Cays

-Look up to Queen’s Staircase
+Look up the Queen’s Staircase

-Check out The Pirates of Nassau Museum
+Say “Ahoy, matey” to the Pirates of Nassau Museum

 Drink some rum at John Watling’s Distillery